PLEASE NOTE THE DISPENSARY WILL BE CLOSED FROM 12.30PM TO 2.30PM ON WED 31 JULY 2019 FOR TRAINING

 You can contact the dispensary by telephone on 01480 860770, press option 2.
-The dispensary is open from 8:00am until 12:30 and 2pm until 6pm on Monday, Tuesday, Wednesday, Thursday and Friday.
+The dispensary is open from 8:00am until 12:30 and 2pm until 6pm on Monday to Friday.
 Dispensers need at least two working days (excluding weekends and public holidays) to process repeat prescriptions, to order stock and check medication has been safely and correctly dispensed.
 Please note approximately 4000 items are dispensed a month, therefore, we are unable to contact individuals to say when medication is ready to collect.

 Repeat prescriptions can be ordered in the following ways:

 - Send your repeat slip (issued with medication) by post / putting repeat prescription slips into reception box / through the letterbox at the front of the building /